dresden-elektronik/deconz-rest-doc/docs/endpoints/ddf/index.md

 #### Response fields

 The keys in the returned object are the SHA-256 hashes of the immutable data in the DDF bundles (hash over DDFB section).
+The `file_hash` is the SHA-256 hash of the complete DDF bundle file.

 The **next** key is returned for any but the last response, and if present needs to be specified for the following request to gather the next records.